fpusan/tutorial-template/docs/source/SQMtools.rst

 For example, the code

 .. code-block:: R

-  project.polynuc = subsetTax(project, "genus", "Polynucleobacter")
+  project.poly = subsetTax(project, "genus", "Polynucleobacter")

 would return a new *SQM* or *SQMbunch* object containing only the information from contigs that belonged to the *Polynucleobacter* genus, the ORFs contained in them, and the bins/MAGs that contain those contigs.